FilippSolovev/algorithms/simple_sorting/README.md

 | Shell sort, 1959 | Reversely sorted | 0.04s | 0.04s | 0.04s | 0.11s | 9.73s | 837.60s |
 | Heap sort | Reversely sorted | 0.04s | 0.04s | 0.04s | 0.04s | 0.10s | 0.81s |

 Clear winner here is the Heap sort algorithm and it's not a surprise, since its complexity is O(n log n) while others have O(n<sup>2</sup>).
+Surprisingly the Shell sort algorithm has not demonstrated any gain in the performance.